Prayer I Believe

 Therefore, this prayer gives the meaning of God’s great love for humans so that Lord Jesus’ sacrifice to help humans escape from sin and death.

-This is the greatest proof of the love of Jesus and without realizing it, it turns out that in this prayer it is clearly given that this love is manifested through the sacrifice of Jesus.
+This is the greatest proof of the love of Jesus, and without realizing it, it turns out that in this prayer, it is given that this love is manifested through the sacrifice of Jesus.

-The next meaning in this prayer is the acknowledgment and notification that the Lord Jesus has risen to overcome death.
-In one sentence of the prayer it is said that:
+The next meaning of this prayer is the acknowledgment and notification that the Lord Jesus has risen to overcome death.
+In one sentence of the prayer, it is said:

 “Those who descended into the waiting place rose from the dead on the third day.”

-So this shows the great power of God who can defeat death through His resurrection.
-Really no other God in the world can do that.
+So this shows the great power of God, who can defeat death through His resurrection.
+No other God in the world can do that.